pygeo/pycmbs/docsrc/source/installation.rst

 the `code repository <https://github.com/pygeo/pycmbs>`_.
 The code is hosted on a github repository.
 All dependencies  must have been installed before.

+It is recommended that you first fork the entire project on github to make your own sub-project.
+This will allow you also to make changes in the code and to contribute to the further development.
+The description below applies to both, forked projects as well as the main project branch.

 To retrieve the code do the following::

     # generate some directory